jonnonz1/nz-statute-book/acts/public/1992/mutual-assistance-in-criminal-matters-act-1992.md

       (iii) an instrument of crime (as defined in relation to Part 3); or (iv) property that will satisfy some or all of a foreign pecuniary penalty order
   - **forfeiture order** has the same meaning as in section 5(1) of the Criminal Proceeds (Recovery) Act 2009
+  - **highly restricted surveillance** means—
+    (a) surveillance by means of an interception device; or (b) trespass surveillance other than by means of a tracking device
   - **instrument forfeiture order** has the same meaning as in section 5(1) of the Criminal Proceeds (Recovery) Act 2009
   - **instrument of crime** ,—
     (a) in relation to Part 2, has the same meaning as in section 5(1) of the Criminal Proceeds (Recovery) Act 2009; and (b) in relation to Part 3, means any property used, wholly or in part, to commit or facilitate the commission of a foreign qualifying forfeiture offence
+  - **interception device** has the same meaning as in section 3(1) of the Search and Surveillance Act 2012
   - **Judge** means a Judge of the High Court
   - **judicial records** means judgments, orders, and decisions of courts, and other records held by judicial authorities
   - **Minister** means the Minister of Justice